PlasmaPhrase/Hatchet/README.md

 - None (on indefinite hiatus)

 # Known Bugs
-- Divine Jokers don't fully work the way they are supposed to
+- Divine Jokers do not fully work!
+- Some files in the Github Commit refer to this update as v1.4.4 instead of v1.4.3!